otyeung/api-server/README.md

 [Cyclic](https://www.cyclic.sh/) is my favorite PaaS platform for a couple of reasons:

 1. Generous free tier (3 apps, and 100,000 API calls per month), it's good enough for POC and small production application
-2. The apps never sleep
+2. The apps never sleep and support HTTPS
 3. Support Javascript, Typescript and Python

 ## Simple Steps